 Critical museology and curatorial practice; the history of museums and museum anthropology, visual and performative arts and storytelling.

 My research and publications focus on exhibitions, collections history, public and performing arts and storytelling.
 I have curated exhibitions and art installations in the United Kingdom, Portugal, the United States and Canada.
 My recent books include the edited volume Bodies of Enchantment: Puppets from Asia, Europe, Africa and the Americas (2021) and the monograph Mischief Making: Michael Nicoll Yahgulanaas, Art, and the Seriousness of Play (2021) which explores the intersections of oral narratives and graphic practice in the work of Yahgulanaas, the celebrated Haida manga artist.
-My latest exhibition, Shadows, Strings and Other Things: The Enchanting Theatre of Puppets, and its digital counterpart (www. shadowstringthings.com/), won the 2020 Canadian Museum Association’s award for outstanding exhibition of cultural heritage.
+My latest exhibition, Shadows, Strings and Other Things: The Enchanting Theatre of Puppets, and its digital counterpart won the 2020 Canadian Museum Association’s award for outstanding exhibition of cultural heritage and the 2021 Michael Ames Prize for Innovative Museum Anthropology awarded by the American Anthropological Association’s Council of Museum Anthropology. http://www.shadowstringthings.com

 I teach courses on museums, heritage and memory and art and aesthetics with a focus on multisensorial practices.